2022 to 2023 Conservation Funding Guidelines (Last updated: December 17, 2021)

 OPCFHK envisions a world where Asian wildlife remains biologically diverse under the stewardship of humans, corporations and governments.
 We are committed to advocating, facilitating and participating in effective conservation efforts of Asian wildlife, with an emphasis on Chinese white dolphins and giant pandas, as well as their habitats.
 This will be achieved through partnerships, fundraising, research and education.
 With limited funds and given the urgency of conservation efforts, it is important that research studies contribute to effective conservation.
 Therefore, we seek proposals with measurable conservation outcomes.

-In 2020/21, the Foundation funded 13 projects (11%) out of 119 eligible applications.
+In 2021/22, the Foundation funded 10 regular projects (10.3%) out of 97 eligible applications.
 A full list of previous projects and their summaries can be viewed on Foundation’s website.

 The Foundation solicits projects on threatened wildlife in Asia, particularly on the Foundation’s focal species, the giant panda and the Chinese white dolphin, as well as other threatened wildlife (e.g. amphibians, reptiles, birds, fishes, invertebrates and other aquatic and terrestrial mammals) and their habitats throughout Asia.
 Study outcomes must contribute to successful conservation and could entail the development of conservation action plans and/or social science-based conservation programmes.
 All proposals must include relevant and specific conservation targets, measurable milestones, and an evaluation of the programme’s effectiveness using quantifiable indicators (e.g. before and after questionnaire).

-Regular projects (1 to 2 years) should be geared towards one of the areas below.
-The provision of funding for multiple-year projects is reviewed every year.
-In the 2021/22 funding cycle, only Regular projects will be funded.
+Regular projects (1 to 2 years) should be geared towards one of the areas whereas multi-year projects (3-5 years) must address both:

 - Wildlife Conservation